 We offer training to individuals who have recovered from mental illness, and to professionals who interested in finding out more about perinatal mental health.

 Peer Support Worker Training

 We put all our Peer Support Workers through a rigorous ten-week training programme before helping them set up support groups in their area.
-All our Peer Support Workers are assessed regularly and are given a License to Practise from We Are Pangs.
+All our Peer Support Workers are assessed regularly and are given a License to Practise from The Parent Rooms.
 This allows us to ensure all our peer support groups are complying with best practice and are operating in a safe and supportive way.

 We are available to provide training and information sessions to professionals who want to update their skills and knowledge around perinatal mental health.
 We specialise particularly in lived experience sharing which gives a unique insight into the issues facing families going through perinatal mental illness.
 For more information, please contact email@example.com

 We are only able to run our services with the generosity of our funders and help from the general public.
-If you would like to fundraise for us, please check out our Fundraising page or email email@example.com for more information.
+If you would like to make a donation, please click here or email firstname.lastname@example.org for more information.